PROFILE:

 "Channel 8 wanted to do a different kind of morning show," explained Suzie in a 1989 interview for the 40th anniversary of WFAA-TV.
 "There was only one at the time, the 'Today Show.'
 They wanted to do something on a local level, but yet geared nationally.
 In other words, if there was something national breaking in the news, we would be there.
 We would have guests live on the show as well...people like George Bush, or on the lighter side, we would have John Wayne or Clint Eastwood, or any of those wonderful stars."
 Suzie recalls today that, "Anytime there was an actor or production coming to town, we were right there, lining them up for an appearance on 'News 8 etc...'"
 In fact, the show kicked off its premiere episode on January 12, 1970, with Dallas Cowboys star Lance Rentzel and his wife, actress and singer Joey Heatherton.
 (This appearance was long before Rentzel was tagged with indecency charges.)

 NEW!
-See early WFAA-TV promos for "News 8 etc..." here!
+VIDEO: See early WFAA-TV promos for "News 8 etc..." here!

 One could spot these on a few bumpers around town!

 NEW!
-Gene Thomas interviews Suzie Humphreys at the "Walk for Development" event on April 25, 1970 here, starting at 3:36
+VIDEO: Gene Thomas interviews Suzie Humphreys at the "Walk for Development" event on April 25, 1970 here, starting at 3:36

 The Dallas Morning News announced the arrival of "News 8 etc..." in a December 20, 1969 article.
+The "Mr. Peppermint"

-The "Mr. Peppermint" show was relegated to weekends after "etc..." premiered, after a nice nine-year weekday run on WFAA
+program was relegated to weekends after "etc..." premiered, after a nice nine-year weekday run on WFAA

 THE CELEBRITIES...